Causes of Childhood Disorders

 While bipolar disorder is more commonly seen in adults, children may begin to show early symptoms.
 Bipolar disorder causes intense mood swings, manic episodes, and depression.

-Symptoms: Symptoms include impulsiveness, bad decision-making skills, extreme sadness, and fatigue.
-This is followed by sudden bursts of energy and euphoria before entering back into a depressive state.
+Symptoms include impulsiveness, bad decision-making skills, extreme sadness, and fatigue.
+Sudden bursts of energy and euphoria follow this before entering back into a depressive state.

 Treatment of mood disorders usually involves therapy, lifestyle adjustments, and medication to help alleviate any physical and emotional symptoms.